Research priority areas

 Detailed and up-to-date information on the categories below can be found in the Handbook on the regulation of gene technology in Australia:

-For further information on the Federation University Australia IBC, procedures, etc contact:
+For information on the Federation University Australia IBC, process and procedures etc contact:

 Fiona Koop - Ethics Officer